-Pre-requisite: application and department approval
+Prerequisite: application and department approval

-College Course Credit: 7 credits upon successful completion of course through Tompkins Cortland Community College Precision Exam Testing for CAPS Mastery
+College Course Credit: 7 college credits upon successful completion and registered through Tompkins Cortland Community

+College.

-The Computer Applications course integrates a variety of software applications to better prepare students for active participation and commitment in post-secondary studies and the educated work force.
+The Computer Applications course integrates a variety of software applications to better prepare students for active participation and commitment in postsecondary studies and the educated work force.
 Students who choose to participate in the course will become active users of: Microsoft Word, Microsoft Access, Microsoft Excel, Power Point, a digital camera, scanner, Internet explorations, as well as integrations and multimedia use of the programs listed.
 Students will also have the opportunity to take the course as a concurrent enrollment course through TC3 for (4) college credits with Word, Excel, Access, and PowerPoint.
 Through active participation students will work to create a "Portfolio" of projects which will demonstrate creative writings, multimedia projects, and computer experiences.
 Students will also have the opportunity to apply for and earn (3) college credits in ACAD 150 - College Success.
-This course is part of the C.T.E.
-Pathway in Computer Applications.